What do survival rates actually mean?

 Kathryn E. Vinson, MS, CCRC

-Stage 3 Colon Cancer Survival Rate – When we talk about cancer survival rates, there are a plethora of factors that come in to play.
-Age, sex, overall health, race, and even socio-economic status have a big hand in the survival rates for colon cancer, and all cancers.
+When we talk about cancer survival rates, there are an abundance of factors that come in to play.
+Many factors including, but not limited to age, gender, general health, ethnic background, and socioeconomic status have a big hand in not only the survival rates for colon cancer, but for all cancers.
 One thing we need to know about this before we start looking at individual factors – the rates for colon cancer are skewed as rectal cancer is often listed as colorectal or colon cancer for causes of death.
 Let’s take some time today to visit about how these factors play into survival rate for colon cancer.

 Survival rates in general